RudiHansen/CCComputer/README.md

 Needs to have a list of all active turtles their position and their status.
 Needs to be able to send work orders to turtles.

+# Saved PosList.dat
+1,Miner1,75,36,63,S
+2,Miner2,77,36,63,S
+3,Fuel,73,37,63,N
+4,DropOff,74,37,63,N

+# Data Structures
+TurtleData
+TurtleId    Name    Status  PosX    PosZ    PosY    PosF    Inv Fuel

+TurtleJobData
+TurtleId    Status  JobType FromX   FromZ   FromY   ToX ToZ ToY Direction   AxisPriority

 # Next Step
 Still Missing:

-Also need to work on block avoidance, it is simply not good enough as it is now.

 Look into the process about sending jobs to turtles.
 I would like to be able to give the computer an area to clear, and then it should based on how meany turtles are available be able to distribute jobs to them.

+Also need to work on block avoidance, it is simply not good enough as it is now.

 I was thinking that perhaps I should look into separating thinks into different processes that may be able to run at the same time, using parallel.waitForAll